English phrasal verbs list

 Barge in

-bɑːdʒMeanings of Be after:
+bɑːdʒMeanings of Be in:

 phrasal verbTo be unable to leave because of too much snow